Vishal-Choudhary-bulu/Vishal-Choudhary-bulu/README.md

-I make games and websites and other stuff.
+I make games, websites and other stuff.

 <!---
 Vishal-Choudhary-bulu/Vishal-Choudhary-bulu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.